wacii/ec/books/forgotten-realms/elfshadow-info.md

 "Games of Chance"—_Dragon magazine_ #335 (2005)/_The Best of the Realms, Book III: The Stories of Elaine Cunningham_ (2007)  (Elaith tries to improve his daughter's chances of inheriting the Craulnober moonblade.)

-"The Knights of Samular"—_The Best of the Realms, Book III: The Stories of Elaine Cunningham_ (2007)  (This story ties up some of the loose ends of _Thornhold. _This is Algorind's story, but Danilo appears as a secondary character.)
+"The Knights of Samular"—_The Best of the Realms, Book III: The Stories of Elaine Cunningham_ (2007)  (This story ties up some of the loose ends of _Thornhold_.
+This is Algorind's story, but Danilo appears as a secondary character.)

-"Redemption"--_Realms of War_(2008)  (Elaith is called upon to help the Wealdath's elves.)
+"Redemption"-- _Realms of War_(2008)  (Elaith is called upon to help the Wealdath's elves.)

 **Graphic Novels:**